hoho/conkitty/README.md

 Run arbitrary JavaScript code.

-*expr* is a valid JavaScript code.
+*expr* is a valid JavaScript code enclosed in parenthesis.
 If *expr* is a function, this function will be called.

     template1
         div